-Care of a child following Hernia or Hydrocele under General Anaesthetic-advice for Parents/Guardians Your child will be discharged from hospital when medical and nursing staff are satisfied that they have recovered sufficiently from the anaesthetic.
+Care of a child following Orchidopexy under General Anaesthetic - advice for Parents / Carers / Guardians Your child will be discharged from hospital when medical and nursing staff are satisfied that they have recovered sufficiently from the anaesthetic.
 When you get home, your child may still be sleepy and should be given the chance to rest quietly.
-It is important that your child does not do anything strenuous on the day of the operation, such as riding a bicycle.
-What is a Hernia?
+It is important that your child does not do anything strenuous on the day of the operation.
+What is Orchidopexy?